nishantsbi/MS_LiverpoolJohnMoores_projects/README.md

 # MS_LiverpoolJohnMoores_projects
-Plausible projects for the MS program in Ml and Ai from Liverpool John Moore's University
+Plausible projects for the MS program in Ml and AI from Liverpool John Moore's University